meteor/meteor/content/data-loading.md

 Then on the client, after subscribing to that publication, we can access the count with `Counts.get(`list/todoCount${listId}`)`.

-## Client-side data management: Stores
+## Client-side data with reactive stores

 In Meteor, persistent or shared data comes over the wire on publications.
 However, there are some types of data which doesn't need to be persistent or shared between users.
 For instance, the "logged-in-ness" of the current user, or the route they are currently viewing.